lauraclay/python-picamera-setup/README.md

                 output.write(data)
     ```

-2. Delete video.h264 from the desktop
+2. Delete video.h264 from the desktop.
-3. Save and run your script
+3. Save and run your script.
-4. Press the button to save the last 20+ seconds of video to the drive
+4. Press the button to save the last 20+ seconds of video to the drive.

 ## Camera Project Ideas